-The Southeastern states are extremely well-positioned to be long-term leaders in the wind industry, but we need regional focus and leadership to achieve that potential.
+The states in the Southeast are extremely well-positioned to be long-term leaders in the wind industry, but we need a regional focus and leadership to achieve that potential.

-The region has some compelling competitive advantages that are currently not well understood.
-SEWC works to highlight these competitive advantages and improve the general understanding of the costs and benefits for land-based and offshore wind to leaders in the region.
+This region has some compelling competitive advantages that are currently not well understood by many stakeholders.
+SEWC works to highlight these competitive advantages and improve the general understanding of the costs and benefits for land-based and offshore wind to leaders in the Southeast.

-Despite the small amount of utility scale wind installed in the region, there are at least 112 manufacturing facilities in the 11 Southeastern states that provide components to the wind industry.
+Despite the relatively small amount of utility scale wind installed in the region, there are at least 112 manufacturing facilities in the 11 southeastern states that provide components to the wind industry.
 Typically, you see manufacturing occurring in proximity to project installations - but these facilities have been located in this region because of lower labor costs.
-As land-based projects are developed in the SE, and especially offshore wind projects, we can expect to see the supply chain grow.
+As land-based projects are developed in the Southeast, and especially offshore wind projects, we can expect to see the supply chain grow.

 There are significant land-based wind resources in the Southeast, despite having little wind energy installed.
 Technological advancements in taller towers and longer blades are opening up additional areas in the Southeast for wind development that were previously not considered viable.
 More >

 The Southeast can benefit from projects built in other regions of the country by importing the low cost electricity into our markets.
-Currently there are power purchase agreements for over 3000 MW of wind imports into the Southeastern states.
+Currently there are power purchase agreements for over 3500 MW of wind imports into the southeastern states.
 More >

 The Southeast has, by far, the largest shallow water offshore wind resource on the East Coast.
 According to the National Renewable Energy Lab (NREL), Virginia, North Carolina, South Carolina, and Georgia have 82% of the East Coast resource in shallow water and more than 12 miles offshore and 45% of the total East Coast offshore wind resource.
 More >